Feeling Stressed by Other Parents?

 Social media doesn’t help because people often present themselves and their families in an idealized, “Facebragging” way.
 Reading those posts can make you stressed.
 On the flip side, if social media helps you connect with a sane parent—for example, your cousin in Indiana—it can be helpful.

-So the bottom line is to follow your own internal compass and not feel stressed by what other parents are doing?
+Are you saying that we should follow our own internal compass and not feel stressed by what other parents are doing?

 Yes.
 One of my favorite pieces of advice is to be reflective, instead of reacting too quickly.
 Just wait.
 There’s an inspiring line in the T.S.
 Eliot poem Ash Wednesday: “Teach us to care and not to care.
 Teach us to sit still.”